mxschmitt/try-playwright/CONTRIBUTING.md

 Etcd is used to store the shared snippets.

-### Frontend

-Its a React.js web application for the user.

 ### Squid

 The Kubernetes Pods are isolated from the external internet and only http traffic is allowed.
 This gets proxied over the Squid proxy.